-Work has already commenced on an expansion plan to take annual production up to 60,000 ounces of gold over nine years with the expansion commencing in year three after commencement of the short term plan.
-It is currently envisaged that the Company will commence a desk stop study first the results of which will then be used to support a pre-feasibility study to be completed within two years.
+The Company will continue to review this decision and work has already commenced on an expansion plan to take annual production up to 60,000 ounces of gold.
+It is currently envisaged that the Company will commence a desktop study first, the results of which will then be used to support a pre-feasibility study to be completed within two years.